Terry Brahm: Career

 He grew up in Saint Meinrad, Indiana and attended Heritage Hills High School in Lincoln City, Indiana.
-He demonstrated his sporting ability in the Pocket Athletic Conference while there.
+He revealed his athletic talent in the Pocket Athletic Conference while there.
 He attended Indiana University Bloomington and competed for their Indiana Hoosiers college track team while there.
 He won both the mile run and two miles titles at the 1984 Big Ten Conference indoor championships and was named the Athlete of the meet.
 He took the highest collegiate honour in 1986, winning the 5000 meters title at the NCAA Men's Outdoor Track and Field Championships.
 This made him the institution's second athlete to win that race, building on the achievement of 1936's inaugural winner Don Lash.

 Brahm began to break through in senior competitions in 1986, first with a 5000 m runner-up finish at the 1986 USA Outdoor Track and Field Championships behind Doug Padilla, then a silver medal in the same event at the Goodwill Games (again behind Padilla).
 Brahm took the 3000 meters bronze medal at the 1987 IAAF World Indoor Championships, held in his home state in Indianapolis, finishing behind Irish duo Frank O'Mara and Paul Donovan.
 He finished third at the USA Outdoor Championships in 1987 and improved to the runner-up spot for a second time in 1988 at the USA Olympic Trials to claim a spot on the American team for the 1988 Summer Olympics.

 On Brahm's Olympic debut he reached the semi-finals of the 5000 m, but managed only fifteenth in that race.
 Before retiring, he won two national titles: the United States 5K Run Championships in 1990 and the 3000 m at the United States Indoor Track and Field Championships in 1991.